vincentchachere/osticket-prereqs/README.md

 <br>

-### 12. ) Wait for your Virtual Machine to load and go to your new Resource group
+### 12. ) Wait for your Virtual Machine to Load and Go to your New Resource group

+- You can wait here or..

+- Click: 'Go to Resource' and wait there

 <img width="1511" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/acdefb7f-15ac-48ae-a1d0-3229dfb68a88"><br>

->**NOTE: Wait for your Virtual Machine to be completed on the screen displayed in the image above or Click: `Go to Resource` and wait there.**

 ***

+>**Click: Go to Resource**

 <img width="1511" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/1bd4eec6-f4e9-4329-9b97-722ee8a58024"><br>